Resident Profiles

 Sunday

-• Afternoon – Ballard farmers market, explore Seattle, go to the park
+• Afternoon – Capitol Hill farmer’s market, explore Seattle, go to the park

-• Evening – Relax, meal prep, prepare for the week
+• Evening – Relax, weekly cleaning, and meal prep

 • Morning – Chart review, see patients for individual outpatient psychotherapy

-• Evening – DBT team, downtime, spend time with family, go for a run
+• Evening – DBT team, downtime with partner

 • Afternoon – See patients for individual outpatient psychotherapy, write notes